 One of them crashed MyShiftPlanner.
 Although it technically wasn’t our fault, we had to fix it, quick!
 So that users could keep using the app and seeing their shift patterns.

 Simply keeping the app updated so that it can continue to run on both Apple and Android platforms takes time and resources.
 And that’s without adding new features that users want.

 More Features … Please?

 In the past 12 months, thanks to the revenue from ads and in-app purchases, we’ve been able to respond to requests from our users, who want additional features in the app.
-We get several requests each day for new features, or changes to existing ones.
+We get requests almost every every day for new features, or changes to existing ones.

 - Calendar Syn